Lifestyle | Health & Wellness

 I do believe as more and more people come to understand what the low FODMAP diet is, that it will become easier for all of us to navigate restaurants as well as the supermarket.

-So my takeaway is this: having IBS is a pain, sometimes literally.
+Having IBS is a pain, sometimes literally.
 It can sometimes feel like it is controlling our lives.
-Even on the best days we have to recognize that it is present and take care with what we put in our mouths and how we manage stress.
+Even on the best days, we have to recognize its presence and take care with what we put in our mouths and how we manage stress.
+This is a gut-brain condition, after all.

 Know that you are not alone in your human-ness.

-I have decided to try half a rugelach when they are out of the oven.
-Life is too short to not at least try.
+I decided to try half a rugelach.
+Life is too short not to at least attempt a taste.

 For more related information, read our article on IBS & Stress.